Welcome

 Germany and Zimbabwe: Bilateral Relations

-After diplomatic relations were established soon after the country won independence in 1980, relations developed positively for a long time.
-Relations deteriorated significantly as a result of the state-decreed expropriation of farms from 2000 onwards, which also affected German landowners, and politically motivated violence during the elections in 2002 and 2008.
+After the establishment of diplomatic relations soon after Zimbabwe’s independence in 1980, relations developed positively for a long time.
+They deteriorated significantly as a result of the state-decreed expropriation of farms from 2000 onwards, which also affected German landowners, and politically motivated violence during the elections in 2002 and 2008.

-Owing to political events in Zimbabwe, development cooperation with the country was suspended in 2002.
-At present, the only measures being supported are those designed to directly improve people’s living conditions and to promote democracy and the rule of law at local level.
-Otherwise, Germany only supports NGO projects in the areas of food security, drought protection and water supply.
+Owing to political developments in Zimbabwe, development cooperation with the country was suspended in 2002.
+Currently, selected measures – together with the EU, UNICEF and the World Bank – are being supported that contribute, in particular, to the immediate improvement of people’s livelihoods and to the promotion of democracy and the rule of law at local level.
+Moreover, Germany supports NGO projects, including those in the areas of food security, drought protection and water supply.

 A cultural agreement has been in place since 1998.
 German cultural activities centre on the education sector and cultural exchange.
-German is taught as a subsidiary subject at the German Faculty of the University of Zimbabwe.
+The Faculty of Linguistics at the University of Zimbabwe teaches German as a subsidiary subject, supported by a seconded lector.
 A Goethe-Zentrum in Harare offers language courses and cultural events.
-Harare and Munich, as well as Kernen and Masvingo, are twin towns.